aiidateam/aiida-common-workflows/aiida_common_workflows/workflows/relax/README.md

 The outputs of the submitted workchain, are standardized among different codes.
 The expecte outputs are also listed in `submission_templete.py`.

-For developers, there is a page `Relaxation of a structure` explaining all the details of the implementation.
+For developers, there is a page "Relaxation of a structure" explaining all the details of the implementation in the wiki of this repository.